-- × What is the nature of human control to be exercised over an AWS? - At what point does human control over a weapons system cease to be meaningful?
+- × What is the nature of human control to be exercised over an AWS? - × At what point does human control over a weapons system cease to be meaningful? - × To what extent can computer programming augment or enable 'human' control?

-- To what extent can computer programming operate as a form of 'human' control? - When are we no longer confident that international legal norms governing the use of force, provisions relating to the protection of the human person, and laws dealing with accountability for the consequences of the use of force can adequately be applied?
+When are we no longer confident that international legal norms governing the use of force, provisions relating to the protection of the human person, and laws dealing with accountability for the consequences of the use of force can adequately be applied?